 Glossary of Spiritual Wisdom

-Excerpts about Manifestation
+Quotes about Manifestation

 All Manifestation is Simply the Expanse of Basic Knowledge that Differentiates Itself into the Myriad Noetic Forms

 All manifestation is simply the expanse of basic knowledge that differentiates itself into the myriad noetic forms.
 All forms of the phenomenal world appear as noetic forms, forms that knowledge takes.
 This means that all manifestation appears in this dimension as knowledge, basic knowledge but knowledge nevertheless.
 We discussed in chapter 4 how the field of the soul is pure knowledge, that all its experience is nothing but a constant flow of forms of knowledge, that all thoughts, feelings, sensations, images, perceptions, actions, and so on, are nothing but manifestations of knowledge within a field whose very medium is knowledge.
 In the realization of the dimension of pure presence, we experience the whole world, not only our subjective experience, as knowledge.
 We live in knowledge, surrounded by knowledge on all sides.
 There is nothing but knowledge; knowledge inside, knowledge outside, even inside and outside are nothing but knowledge.
 There are no such things as rocks and mountains, sky and oceans, animals and people.
 They are all forms of knowledge, noetic forms inseparable from the boundless field of knowledge.
-We are knowledge, so are all beings, all souls, and all
+We are knowledge, so are all beings, all souls, and all manifestations of Being.

 The Inner Journey Home, pg.
 315